Ficool

 He breathed in deeply, exhaled sharply.

-"Okay, this has been a success for whatever you're trying to archive.
-You can stop messing with me now.
+"This has been a success for whatever you're trying to achieve.
+What ever you say, I'm I believe.
+But why me?
 Where am I?"

-"I don't owe you an explanation, and even if I do, you won't accept it.
-Or even listen."
+"I don't owe you an explanation, and even if I do, it seems you've already created a scenario in your head."

 She said nothing.